crysalead-js/chaos-orm/docs/entities.md

 });
 ```

-Note: the `.save()` method method also validates entity's data by default if you have any validation rules defined at the model level.
+Note: the `.save()` method also validates entity's data by default.
 More information on [validation & errors here](models.md#validations).

 The `.save()` method takes as first argument an array of options.
 Possible values are:

 * `'events'`: A string or array defining one or more validation events.
 Events are different contexts in which data events can occur, and correspond to the optional 'on' key in validation rules.
 They will be passed to the `.validate()` method if 'validate' is not `false`.
 * `'whitelist'`: An array of fields that are allowed to be saved.
 Defaults to the schema fields.

-Once an entity has been saved its exists value has been set to `true` which will lead to do `UPDATE` queries the next `.save()` calls.
+Once an entity has been saved its exists value is setted to `true`.

 Example: